-In this example we want to compare Sales Amount against Total Product Cost so, Drag and Drop one more measure value i.e., Total Product Cost from Measures Region to Rows Shelf.
-Since it is a Measure value, Total Product Cost will be aggregated to default Sum.
+In this Tableau dual axis combination charts example, we want to compare SalesAmount against Total Product Cost.
+So, Drag and Drop one more measure value, i.e., Total Product Cost from Measures Region to Rows Shelf.
+Since it is a Measure value, the Total Cost will aggregate to the default Sum.

 Let us change the Mark type from Automatic to more meaningful.
 We can do this in two ways:

-Now, we got our final result
+Now, we got our Dual Axis Chart Synchronize final result.

-Synchronizing Tableau Dual Axis
+Synchronize Dual Axis charts

-Next, Change the Axis option to fixed for Order Quantity and replace the End value with the Sales Amount End value (earlier copied End value).
+Next, Change the option to fixed for Order Quantity.
+Then replace the End value with the SalesAmount End value (earlier copied End value).

 The screenshot below shows the values of Sales and Count of Order Quantity are the same.
 Here the values of Order Quantity are minimal to display.
 But you can see the blue line at the bottom.
 I hope you understood the creation of Tableau Dual Axis and synchronized the values.